 First, let me tell you how to make a pattern piece if you don’t have a Maker machine.

-Okay, if you are using your Maker, just skip to the supplies section below.
+If you are using your Maker, just skip to the supplies section below.

 Cut from your pattern piece: 2 pieces for basket outside, 2 pieces for basket lining.
 2 from shape flex interfacing and 2 from decor bond interfacing.
 Iron the decor bond interfacing on to the wrong side of the lining pattern pieces, and the shape flex interfacing onto the wrong side of the basket outside pieces.